 - In a separate bowl, sift together the dry ingredients.
 Then alternate adding half the dry ingredients followed by half of the coffee, and mix until the flour is just incorporated at a low speed.
 Then add the remaining dry ingredients and coffee.
 Beat until all of the ingredients are well combined.
 Use a spatula to scrape down the sides of the bowl and stir the batter from the bottom to the top to ensure it’s well mixed.

 - Bake at 350°F for 28-32 minutes.
 Test the cake for doneness by inserting a toothpick into the center of the cake.
 If the toothpick comes out clean, the cake is done.
 Cool Completely.

-- For the mousse: Place the mixing bowl and whisk attachment in the freezer for 5 to 10 minutes to chill while you are preparing the next steps.
+- Place the mixing bowl and whisk attachment in the freezer for 5 to 10 minutes to chill while you are preparing the next steps.